-Time Requirement for a Winter Session Online Course
+Time Requirement for a Summer/Winter Session Online Course

-Be advised that a three credit winter online course is very time consuming for students.
-As a short-session course, we have to push through material that is usually covered in 14 weeks over a regular semester in only 4 weeks.
-In a normal face-to-face three credit class taken over a regular semester session, we would normally meet 3 hours per week and you would have about 3-4 hours of homework per week.
+Be advised that a three-credit online course in only three weeks is very time consuming.
+As a short-session course, we have to push through material that is usually covered in 14 weeks over a regular semester in only 3 weeks.
+In a normal face-to-face three-credit class taken over a regular semester, we would normally meet 3 hours per week and you would have about 3-6 hours of reading/homework per week.
 This is a workload you are probably used to.
-In a face-to-face class taken over the winter session we would meet for 4 hours per day, 5 days per week, and you would get about 3-4 hours of homework each day.
-This comes to about 8 hours of work per day for a normal face-to-face winter-session course.
+In a face-to-face class taken over a winter or summer session we would meet for 4 hours per day, 5 days per week, and you would get about 3-4 hours of reading/homework each day.
+This comes to about 8 hours of work per day for a normal face-to-face winter or summer session course.
 This takes a significant amount of time for three weeks, but it is made easier by the enforcement mechanism of actually having to show up to class everyday.

-For a winter-session online course, a similar workload is required and possibly more because it takes more time to discuss issues and ask questions by typing in discussion boards than it does to simply talk.
+For an online three-week course, a similar workload is required and possibly more because it takes more time to discuss issues and ask questions by typing in discussion boards than it does to simply talk.
 Moreover, you must have the discipline to dedicate enough time from your schedule every day for this class.
 There will be no one looking over your shoulder everyday to make sure you are putting an adequate amount of time and effort into this class.
 Expect to spend about 40 hours per week for this class.
-It is a lot of work, but completing a whole semester course in only 3 weeks without the face-to-face interaction with your teacher is certainly a full time job.
+It is a lot of work, but completing a whole semester course in only 3 weeks without the face-to-face interaction with your teacher is a full time job.